giopaglia/xkb-halfdvorak/README.md

 ```

 This will save your xkb configuration (default path: `/usr/share/X11/xkb`) in an archive named xkb-backup-\*.tar.gz, and will apply a patch containing the new configuration files.

-Next, the following new keyboard layouts will be available:

-+ Dvorak-Qwerty
-+ Dvorak-Qwerty simplified (no dead keys)
-+ Dvorak-Qwerty, international with dead keys
-+ Dvorak-Qwerty alternative international no dead keys
-+ Dvorak-Qwerty, classic
-+ Dvorak-Qwerty, programmer

-You can select them via `setxkbmap` (or your Desktop Evironment settings).
+The half-dvorak layouts will then be available, and you can select them via `setxkbmap` (or your Desktop Evironment settings).

-This file is just a front cover, the actual README is the
-configuration itself.
-Start reading it!
-Some tech-savviness is
-required, but you're still here so I guess that's not a problem.

 Feedback
 --------